Codestar/codestar-framework/README.md

 ## Support

-We are provide [support service](http://support.codestarthemes.com/) for premium version users.
-You can join to support service for submit any question after purchasing.
+We are provide [support forum](http://support.codestarthemes.com/) for premium version users.
+You can join to support forum for submit any question after purchasing.
 Free version users support is limited on [github](https://github.com/Codestar/codestar-framework/issues).

 ## Release Notes
 Check out the [release notes](http://codestarframework.com/documentation/#/relnotes)